 In Part 2 of this blog, we will take a closer look at the two remaining DBT principles that can help the therapist to seek balance: therapist mindfulness practice and the application of radical acceptance.
 Click here for part 2 of this series from Dr. Larry Katz!

 Laurence Katz, MD, FRCPC is currently Associate Professor of Psychiatry and a member of the Swampy Creek Suicide Prevention Team at the University of Manitoba, Winnipeg, Manitoba, Canada.
 He is a psychiatrist on the Intensive Child and Adolescent Treatment Service where he is the team leader of the adolescent DBT service, and also participates in the DBT service offered within the STAT program at the Health Sciences Centre.
-He is also a senior DBT Trainer with Behavioral Tech, LLC in Seattle, Washington.
+He is also a senior DBT Trainer with Behavioral Tech Institute in Seattle, Washington.